jmourabarbosa/jmourabarbosa.github.io/_pages/community.md

 <img src="../images/pints_header_10.png" alt="image" style="width:500px;height:auto;">

 A one-day conference for the Paris area, with an international keynote speaker, contributed talks, and posters.
-After a pilot event in 2022 and a successful revamped edition in 2024, we hope to make this a staple local conference that can highlight the excellence research performed across Île-de-France.
+After a pilot event in 2022 and a successful revamped edition in 2024, we hope to make this a staple local conference that can highlight the excellent research performed across Île-de-France.

 [PINTS homepage](pints.fr)